 Jenny Krusoe is the Founding Executive Director of AltaSea.
 She plays a crucial role in the success of the organization, from strategic planning to securing funding and partners in the ocean sustainability.
 Over the course of her career, Krusoe has raised hundreds of millions of dollars by way of foundation, corporate, and government grants.
 The California native received the Spirit of Los Angeles Award, one of the city’s highest mayoral honors.

-Rounding out the panel is Robin Aube, the Manager of Advancement at AltaSea.
+Robin Aube is Manager of Advancement at AltaSea.
 A lifelong San Pedro resident, Aube leads AltaSea’s annual campaign and education programming.
 Currently, Aube is a key facilitator and teacher for Expand LA, a Mayor’s Fund initiative to create a crucial science education program for LAUSD schools.
 Currently, Expand LA is responsible for the science curriculum of nearly 35,000 LAUSD students.
 The curriculum includes both live lectures and online classwork, along with virtual field trips.